thejcannon/thejcannon.me/next/index.md

 ## Step 1: We need data

-Hugo van Kemenade, of Python fame, has [this list](https://hugovk.github.io/top-pypi-packages/) of the top 8000 most downloaded packages on PyPI, updated monthly.
+Hugo van Kemenade, has [this list](https://hugovk.github.io/top-pypi-packages/) of the top 8000 most downloaded packages on PyPI, updated monthly.
 That was easy (Thanks Hugo!).

 PyPI has [a nice simple API](https://wiki.python.org/moin/PyPISimple) (no quite literally) for